kodecocodes/i9t/custom-segues/custom-segues.markdown

 ### Subclass UIStoryboardSegue

-You'll first create a new `UIStoryboardSegue` subclass to act as a transitioning delegate for the destination controller.
-This lets it [TODO: FPE: What's "it"?] implement a custom transition animation.
+You'll first create a new `UIStoryboardSegue` subclass.
+This segue will adopt the transitioning delegate protocol, allowing it to specify a custom transition animation.

 Create a new Cocoa Touch class named **ScaleSegue.swift** that subclasses **UIStoryboardSegue**.
 Add the following `extension` just below the `ScaleSegue` class: